 - 1. Check with application developers whether application files need to be updated due to incompatible changes (see 1.7 release notes).
 If yes, back up the old application files. - 2.
 Stop the Tarantool server. - 3.
 Make a copy of all data (see an appropriate hot backup procedure in Backups) and the package from which the current (old) version was installed (for rollback purposes). - 4.
 Update the Tarantool server.
 See installation instructions at Tarantool download page. - 5.
 Update the Tarantool database.
-Make the request box.schema.upgrade().
-This will create new system spaces, update data type names (e.g. num -> unsigned, str -> string) and options in Tarantool system spaces. - 6.
+Put the request box.schema.upgrade() inside a box.once() function in your Tarantool initialization file.
+On startup, this will create new system spaces, update data type names (e.g. num -> unsigned, str -> string) and options in Tarantool system spaces. - 6.
 Update application files, if needed. - 7.
 Launch the updated Tarantool server using tarantoolctl or systemctl.